datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 ```

 `@part1`
+- In this database, there are 2 data types: Text and Numeric

-SQL requires single quotes around text values  while this may differ in other database platforms e.g use of double quotes instead.
-However, numeric fields should not be enclosed in quotes:
+- Text requires single quotes around text values

+- Numeric fields should not be enclosed in quotes

+`SELECT Rank, Name, Platform, Year, Genre FROM SALES WHERE Name = 'FIFA 17'`

 `@script`